Your Top-Tier

 Announcing: Herzog Patents – CDS-LUTHI

 We are very pleased and proud to announce that as of today, The CDS-LUTHI Group is teaming up with the law firm of Herzog Fox & Neeman, one of the largest and leading law firms in Israel to form – Herzog Patents in association with CDS-LUTHI.
-The two arms of the CDS-LUTHI… -
+The two arms of the CDS-LUTHI Group will… -

 Israel Trademark Landscape 2024: Key Trends and Developments

 The Israel Patent Office (ILPO) recently released its 2024 Annual Report, providing insight into the trends and developments across patents, trademarks, and designs.
 Below, we highlight the main takeaways regarding trademarks.
-Improved Processing Times The Israeli trademark registration landscape underwent significant shifts in 2024, characterized by… -
+Improved Processing Times The Israeli trademark registration landscape underwent significant shifts in 2024, characterized by faster and more efficient… -

 EU Launches New Transparency Rules for Generative AI: The Intellectual Property Perspective, and What Israel-Based Clients Should Know